Who doesn’t want to maximize their profits and increase sales?

 3. Streamline navigation

-Navigation is essential for ecommerce success—it’s how shoppers move around your ecommerce store and find the specific product or category they have in mind.
+Navigation is another essential part of ecommerce sites—it’s how site visitors move around your ecommerce store and find the specific product or category they have in mind.

 Clear navigation can make it easier for shoppers to locate what they need on your site, leading to more sales and even boosting your search engine ranking.